emylz/music_log_reader/README.md

 ## Introduction

 This is a set of Python scripts to analyze logs.
 There is a set of logs files with streams in differents countries by differents users at a given date.
-Theses scripts allow to compute two file by day : one with the streams by country and one with the streams by user.
+Theses scripts allow to compute two files by day : one with the streams by country and one with the streams by user.

 Theses scripts have been implemented with Python 3 and work with Linux.